 The FAA collects and maintains only the minimum amount of information necessary for the FAA to perform its aviation safety, policy, and personnel management activities.
-KSN sites are intended for collaboration purposes and must not be used as a repository to store official government records.
-While copies of official records may be maintained in KSN sites, the official recordkeeping copies of these documents must be maintained in the appropriate official recordkeeping system and are subject to approved record retention schedules.
-GRIs are instructed to work with their Line of Business Record Management Officer regarding record retention policies for convenience copies maintained on the KSN.
-Due to the variety of types of convenience copies present in the KSN environment, retention periods will vary depending on business needs for the information.
+Official records maintained within the KSN are subject to approved record retention schedules.
+GRIs are instructed to work with their Line of Business Record Management Officer regarding record retention policies for records maintained on the KSN.
+Due to the variety of types of records present in the KSN environment, retention periods vary depending on business needs for the information.
 However, GRIs are responsible for ensuring copies of records are destroyed once no longer needed for business purposes.